Epictetus24/MalGo/README.md

 # MalGo - A set of simple go tools for pentesting.
 My collection of malicious Go scripts, mostly modified examples of scripts from the excellent Blackhat Go by No Starch Press
 # gowebscan.go
 Web app testing automation tool, just to get nikto, testssl & gobuster running against multiple targets.
 You need to give it a file with hostnames, and if you want ips you can add those too.
+It will check if the IP matches the hostname, to ensure the tools resolve to the correct address.

-Example syntax:
+Example syntax for hostsfile:
 google.com:127.0.0.1
-bing.com

 example usage:
 gowebscan hosts.txt